← Back to Characters

 Kharan Khatan

-Era: Middle Dominion Age Thazvaar / ~8,000 Years Before Modern Geba
+Era: Middle Dominion Age Thazvaar

-Affiliation: Pirate warlord; coastal factions of Thazvaar
+Affiliation: Pirate warlord, coastal factions of Thazvaar

 Kharan Khatan was the most feared and reviled pirate warlord of pre-relay Geba.
-Already infamous for atrocities across the Dominion and the Geban Sea, he came to command the last remnant of organized seaborne piracy in the region’s final age of maritime predation.
+Already infamous for atrocities across the Dominion and the Geban Sea, he came to command the last remnant of organized seaborne piracy in the region's final age of maritime predation.
+He burned villages for pleasure, sank civilian ships out of boredom, and commanded lieutenants as cruel as he was.
+He was not trusted.
+He was not respected.
+He was followed because when the Dominion forces drove the remaining pirates toward extinction, his plan was the only one that could delay death, and so the remnant fleets followed him into the coastal inlet that would later carry his name.

 About Vesselborn

-Vesselborn is the story of Geba — a world that has carried an empire for six thousand years.
+Vesselborn is the story of Geba, a world that has carried an empire for six thousand years.

-It begins with Vaer’karesh, who unites five nations into the first empire and fixes a common language and law.
+It begins with Vaer'karesh, who unites five nations into the first empire and fixes a common language and law.
 Across the ages, the empire fights and finally breaks Thazvaar, welcomes Jeyrha through engineering and diplomacy, and liberates Berinu by choice.
-In Ngorrhal, the people of the mountain passes lose their ancestral name and are permanently renamed the Frost Sentinels, whose strength helps secure imperial rule.
+In Ngorrhal, the greatest warriors of the mountain passes become the Frost Sentinels, whose strength helps secure imperial rule.
 The Haavu cannon systems cement that dominance.

 At its height, the empire spans continents and raises relay towers that bind cities, coasts, and passes into one network.
-Assassinations and civil wars follow — the Fracture — but the answer is not a vacuum.
-The Shadow Rule forms from imperial networks and manufactures peace, ending the warlord broadcasts and taking the world back from collapse.
+The last emperor is assassinated and the throne shatters.
+Civil wars consume the planet.
+But the answer is not collapse.
+The Shadow Rule forms from what the empire left behind, ends the warlord broadcasts, and holds the world together without a crown.
 They are the empire made quiet: continuity without ceremony.

-Stories range from relay-field defenses and inland recoveries to city governance and frontier resettlement; from rail lines and air programs that stitch regions together to festivals and work crews where culture and politics collide; from Frost Sentinel memory to families choosing the safety of hub clearings or the risk beyond the grid.
+Stories range from relay field defenses and inland recoveries to city governance and frontier resettlement; from airship crews racing through volcanic caverns to truth seekers embedding in syndicate operations; from arena fighters practicing an ancient faith through combat to families choosing the safety of hub clearings or the risk beyond the grid.

 This is Geba.